SuperGrasp: Single-View Object Grasping via Superquadric Similarity Matching, Evaluation, and Refinement: Method

 \subsection{E-RNet: Evaluation and Refinement Network}

 In practical grasp execution, due to the angular deviation

 between the gripper fingers and the local surface normals of the object, a certain degree of relative motion may occur between the gripper and the object during closure.
 Therefore, it is insufficient to consider only the grasp closing region; the spatial information around this region is also important for reliable grasp evaluation.
-In addition, although the first stage provides abundant grasp candidates, dense clutter and geometric incompleteness may still cause all initial candidates to fail, in which case slight pose adjustment can play a critical role.
+In addition, although the first stage provides abundant grasp candidates, dense clutter and geometric incompleteness may still cause all initial candidates to fail, in which case slight pose adjustment can improve grasping adaptability.
 To address these issues, we propose a novel evaluation and refinement network, termed \textbf{E-RNet}.
 The overall architecture is illustrated in Fig.~\ref{overview}.

-To enrich grasp-aware perception, we enlarge the initial gripper closing region.
+To enrich grasp-aware perception, we enlarge the initial grasp closing region.
 Specifically, the initial grasp pose is first deepened by \(0.008\,\mathrm{m}\) along the approach direction, and then additionally rotated around the approach axis by \(+15^\circ\) and \(-15^\circ\).
-For stable learning, we transform the global point cloud into the gripper coordinate frame and use the enlarged closing region to crop the local region of interest from the global point cloud, yielding a cropped point cloud of size \(N \times 3\).
+For stable learning, we transform the global point cloud into the gripper coordinate frame and use the enlarged closing region to crop the region of interest from the global point cloud, yielding a cropped point cloud of size \(N \times 3\).
 The cropped point cloud is then fed into a PointNet++ backbone to extract point-wise features of size \(N \times 128\).

 To model the relationship between the initial grasp region and its surrounding space, we further crop the features corresponding to the original grasp closing region, and use a shared MLP to map the point features into a higher-dimensional feature space before aggregating them by max pooling into a \(1 \times 256\) feature vector.
 We treat this pooled feature as the \emph{grasp anchor feature}, which encodes not only the geometric characteristics of the local closing region but also its spatial relationship with surrounding points.
 The grasp anchor feature is then fed into an evaluation classification head implemented as a three-layer multilayer perceptron (MLP) to predict grasp feasibility.
 The training loss for this branch is defined as the cross-entropy loss: